About the Liver

-- Biologically active Curcumin is the active ingredient in turmeric that demonstrates remarkable anti-inflammatory and antioxidant properties as well as a host of other health benefits.
+- Bio-available Curcumin is the active compound in turmeric that demonstrates remarkable anti-inflammatory and antioxidant properties as well as a host of other health benefits.
 The Desk Reference to Nature’s Medicine reports that curcumin increases the liver’s bile production, which assists in the metabolism of fats during digestion and enhances the liver’s detoxification process.
 The Desk Reference further adds that curcumin protects the liver from damage caused by alcohol and toxins.
 Read more about curcumin/turmeric for cancer

 - Alpha Lipoic Acid is an antioxidant shown to decrease the amount of hepatic fibrosis associated with liver injury and cirrhosis of the liver.
 Because alpha-lipoic acid is fat soluble, it can penetrate the cell membrane to exert therapeutic action.
 There is also potential for ALA in treating chronic diseases, including various types of cancers.

 Ginger and Turmeric Tea

 - 2 cups filtered water

 - 1 teaspoon powdered ginger (or 1 inch of fresh ginger, cleaned, peeled and sliced thin)

 - 1 tablespoon real maple syrup or raw honey